 For chain-link fences, the links should be 3 cm or less.
 If the links are wider than 3 cm, you must insert vertical slats.

-Every entrance to the pool must have a self-closing and self-locking safety device.
+Every gate giving access to the pool must have a self-closing and self-locking safety device.

 Respect the one-meter rule

-Any equipment or fixed structure on which a child could climb must be installed at least one meter from the fence, or the pool wall if no fence is required.
+Any equipment or fixed structure on which a child could climb must be installed at least one meter away from the fence, or the pool wall if no fence is required because of the pool wall’s height.

 Make sure your diving board is installed correctly